Bob Schwartz

-Robert "Bob" Schwartz is a healthcare and political figure who resides in Nashville, Tennessee.
+Robert "Bob" Risdon Schwartz (born September 17, 1950) is a healthcare and political figure who resides in Nashville, Tennessee.
 He was an unsuccessful candidate in 2010 for the Republican nomination for U.S. Congress in the 5th Congressional District of Tennessee, consisting of Davidson County (metropolitan Nashville), western Wilson County and southeastern Cheatham County.
+He is currently in real estate investment and sales in Nashville, Tennessee at Compass, the New York City-based real estate giant.

 Early years and education

-Robert Risdon Schwartz was born on September 17, 1950 in Detroit, Michigan.
+Schwartz was born in Detroit, Michigan.
 His father was Arthur Schwartz, a chemical engineer.
 Martin, his great grandfather, was a Jewish emigre who came to America from Hungary in 1891.
 His mother Mary Margaret (née Moore) was a homemaker.
 Her family emigrated from Wales to America in 1732.
 Schwartz has one brother, Arthur Schwartz, Jr. Both sons were raised in the Episcopal Church following their mother's religious tradition.
 Schwartz was in college during the Viet Nam War, but received a high lottery number and was not called up to serve.
 Both sides of his family have strong military tradition.
 His grandfather, Frederick Wolf Schwartz, served in the U.S. Army in World War I. His father saw duty in the U.S. Navy in the Pacific theater in World War II.
 His brother is retired from the U.S. Air Force.
 Several family members from his mother's side fought for the colonies in the Revolutionary War.

-Schwartz began his education in public schools in Holland, Michigan before his family returned to the Detroit area in the 1960s.
-He attended public schools in Grosse Pointe before matriculating at the University of Michigan in 1968.
+Schwartz began his education in public schools in Holland, Michigan before his family returned to the Detroit area.
+He attended public schools in Grosse Pointe before matriculating at the University of Michigan.
 Working his way through college, Schwartz majored in anthropology and was a rare conservative elected to his college's Government Council in the radical sixties.
-After graduation in 1972, he returned to Detroit where he worked as a UAW member stacking parts in a Chrysler warehouse.
-Having become interested in health care organization and administration at Michigan, Schwartz entered Yale University in 1974 in a Master of Public Health program focusing on health services administration.
-He served as President of his class and graduated in 1976.
+After graduation, he returned to Detroit where he worked as a UAW member stacking parts in a Chrysler warehouse.
+Having become interested in health care organization and administration at Michigan, Schwartz entered Yale University and graduated with a Master of Public Health degree in health services administration.
+He served as President of his class.

 Professional career

-Most of Schwartz' career was spent in healthcare at employers including Blue Cross Blue Shield of Michigan, the Detroit Medical Center and SmithKline.
-Schwartz moved to Nashville, Tennessee in the mid 1990s and worked in regional operations in the employee wellness market.
-He currently works with investors as an Advisor in the Nashville office of Engel & Voelkers, the German real estate giant.
+Most of Schwartz' career was spent in healthcare in Detroit.
+His career began at Blue Cross Blue Shield of Michigan where he worked with auto companies and the UAW on the national health plan for auto workers at General Motors, Ford and Chrysler.
+He spent time in the clinical laboratory industry at SmithKline and the Detroit Medical Center.
+After moving to Nashville in the mid 1990s, Schwartz worked with hospitals and employers developing employee wellness programs.
+He is currently an Advisor around real estate sales and investment matters with Compass in Nashville.